safronik/test-macro/README.md

 ### Hello!

+- run docker compose up
+- let it work for a minute
+- test data should be filled automatically via cli commands
 - website should be available on http://macro.loc:8080/
 - please don't forget to modify hosts file
 - api route is /api